2001 St. Louis Rams season: NFC Championship Game Rams vs. Eagles

+Prior to the game, a new naming rights deal was announced as the Rams partnered with Edward Jones Investments.
+Company logos and signage were added on the field and within the stadium, which was renamed the Edward Jones Dome.

 The Eagles had a 17–13 lead at halftime, and had not allowed more than 21 points per game during the season and playoffs.
 But the Rams roared back thanks to Kurt Warner completing two-thirds of his passes for 212 yards and Marshall Faulk's 159 yards rushing and two touchdowns to earn their second trip to the Super Bowl in three years.

 Early in the first quarter, Donovan McNabb fumbled while being sacked by defensive end Leonard Little, and Brian Young recovered for the Rams at the Philadelphia 20-yard line.
 Five plays later, Warner threw a 5-yard touchdown pass to Isaac Bruce.
 Philadelphia responded with an 11-play, 50-yard drive, featuring a 20-yard run by Duce Staley, that ended with a 46-yard field goal by David Akers.
 Rams receiver Yo Murphy returned the ensuing kickoff 43 yards his own 42-yard line before Warner completed a 20-yard pass to Az-Zahir Hakim and Faulk rushed for 15 yards to set up a 27-yard field from Jeff Wilkins, giving the Rams a 10–3 lead.

 Early in the second quarter, Wilkins hit the upright on a 53-yard field goal attempt, and the Eagles took over on their 43-yard line.
 On the next play, rookie running back Correll Buckhalter broke off a 31-yard run to the St. Louis 26.
 A few plays later, Staley finished the drive with a 1-yard touchdown run to tie the game.
 But on the Rams next drive, a 31-yard run by Faulk set up 39-yard field goal by Wilkins, and the Rams retook the lead.
 But they didn't hold it.
 McNabb responded with 2 completions to James Thrash for 27 yards and a 12-yard throw to Chad Lewis before throwing a 12-yard touchdown pass to Todd Pinkston with 46 seconds left in the half.